 Instagram Reels Pay Per 1000 Views: The Honest Math

-Instagram Reels does not pay most creators a reliable CPM the way YouTube does.
-The Reels Play bonus program that once paid per-view has been shut down for most creators, and what remains is a patchwork of invite-only bonuses, brand deals, and indirect monetization.
-If you are building a revenue plan around Reels view counts alone, the numbers will disappoint you.
+Instagram Reels does not pay most creators a steady CPM the way YouTube does.
+The Reels Play bonus program once paid per view, but it has been shut down for most creators.
+What is left is a mix of invite-only bonuses, brand deals, and indirect ways to earn money.
+If you are building a money plan around Reels view counts alone, the numbers will let you down.

 What Did Instagram Actually Pay Per 1000 Views?

-The Reels Play Bonus program, when it existed at scale, paid creators roughly $0.01 to $0.06 per 1,000 views depending on account size, content category, and invite tier.
-That translates to $10 to $60 per million views.
-Instagram began winding down the Reels Play Bonus in the US in March 2023, redirecting resources toward what Meta called "more sustainable" monetization tools.
+The Reels Play Bonus program paid creators roughly $0.01 to $0.06 per 1,000 views depending on account size, content category, and invite tier.
+That works out to $10 to $60 per million views.
+Instagram began winding down the Reels Play Bonus in the US in March 2023.
+Meta said it was moving toward "more sustainable" money tools.

-To put that range in context: YouTube's AdSense CPM for US English content typically runs $2 to $10 per 1,000 views depending on niche, according to YouTube's own monetization documentation.
-Reels, even at its best bonus rates, was paying 20 to 200 times less per thousand views than a monetized YouTube channel in the same niche.
+Here is how that compares to YouTube.
+YouTube's AdSense CPM for US English content usually runs $2 to $10 per 1,000 views depending on niche.
+That comes from YouTube's own monetization documentation.
+Even at its best bonus rates, Reels paid 20 to 200 times less per thousand views than a monetized YouTube channel in the same niche.

 Is Instagram Still Paying Creators for Reels Views in 2024?

-For most creators, no. Meta has shifted away from direct view-based payments and toward a Creators Marketplace and subscription model.
-The current monetization stack on Instagram looks like this:
+For most creators, no. Meta moved away from direct view-based payments.
+It shifted toward a Creators Marketplace and subscription model.
+Here is what Instagram's current money options look like:

-• Instagram Subscriptions: Fans pay a monthly fee ($0.99 to $99.99/month) and creators keep roughly 70% after platform fees, similar to Patreon's structure.
+- Instagram Subscriptions: Fans pay a monthly fee ($0.99 to $99.99 per month).
+Creators keep about 70% after platform fees.
+This is similar to how Patreon works.

-• Gifts on Reels and Live: Viewers send Stars (purchased at roughly $0.01 per Star), and Instagram pays out at approximately $0.01 per Star received, with a 30% platform cut.
+- Gifts on Reels and Live: Viewers send Stars.
+Each Star costs about $0.01.
+Instagram pays out about $0.01 per Star received and takes a 30% cut.

-• Brand partnerships via Creator Marketplace: This is where real Reels money actually lives, and it has nothing to do with Instagram paying you directly.
+- Brand partnerships via Creator Marketplace: This is where real Reels money actually comes from.
+It has nothing to do with Instagram paying you directly.

-If you received a Reels bonus invite in 2023 or early 2024, it was likely a limited regional test.
+If you got a Reels bonus invite in 2023 or early 2024, it was likely a small regional test.
 Meta has not announced a broad, permanent per-view payment program to replace the original Reels Play Bonus.

 How Much Do Instagram Gifts Actually Pay Per 1000 Views?

 That is worse than the old Reels Play Bonus.
-Gift monetization works only when you have a highly engaged, loyal audience that is already primed to spend, which is a different audience behavior than passive Reels scrollers.
+Gift money only works well when you have a very loyal audience that is ready to spend.
+That is a different type of viewer than someone just scrolling through Reels.

 Where Does Real Instagram Reels Money Come From?

 Brand sponsorships.
-Full stop.
-According to Influencer Marketing Hub's 2024 Benchmark Report, Instagram remains the top platform for influencer marketing spend, with the average sponsored post rate for a mid-tier creator (100K to 500K followers) running $500 to $5,000 per post depending on niche and engagement rate.
+That is it.
+According to Influencer Marketing Hub's 2024 Benchmark Report, Instagram is still the top platform for influencer marketing spend.
+The average sponsored post rate for a mid-tier creator with 100,000 to 500,000 followers runs $500 to $5,000 per post.
+That depends on niche and engagement rate.

-Here is what that math looks like at different account sizes, using conservative industry estimates:
+Here is what the math looks like at different account sizes, using conservative industry estimates:

-These are ranges, not guarantees.
-Niche matters enormously.
-A 50K personal finance account will command higher rates than a 50K general lifestyle account because advertisers pay for buying intent, not eyeballs.
+These are ranges, not promises.
+Your niche matters a lot.
+A 50K personal finance account will earn higher rates than a 50K general lifestyle account.
+Advertisers pay for audiences that want to buy things, not just for eyeballs.

 How Does Instagram Compare to YouTube and Substack for Per-View Income?

-YouTube wins on direct platform monetization, and Substack wins on per-subscriber monetization.
-Instagram sits in the middle with the worst direct pay and the highest brand deal ceiling if you build correctly.
+YouTube wins on direct platform pay.
+Substack wins on per-subscriber pay.
+Instagram sits in the middle.
+It has the lowest direct pay but the highest brand deal ceiling if you build your account the right way.

-• YouTube (100K subscribers, 500K monthly views, US audience): AdSense at a $4 average CPM generates roughly $2,000/month before taxes.
+- YouTube (100K subscribers, 500K monthly views, US audience): AdSense at a $4 average CPM earns about $2,000 per month before taxes.
 Source: YouTube Help Center on monetization eligibility and payments.

-• Instagram Reels (100K followers): Direct platform pay is near zero.
-Brand deals: $500 to $2,000 per sponsored Reel, 3 to 4 times per month if you are actively pitching.
+- Instagram Reels (100K followers): Direct platform pay is close to zero.
+Brand deals can bring in $500 to $2,000 per sponsored Reel, 3 to 4 times per month if you are actively pitching.

 What Should You Actually Track If You Post Reels?

-Track profile link clicks, follower conversion rate, and inbound brand inquiries, not raw views.
-Views measure reach, not revenue.
-A Reel with 50,000 views that drives 200 link clicks and two sponsor emails is worth more than one with 500,000 views that converts nothing.
+Track profile link clicks, follower conversion rate, and inbound brand inquiries.
+Do not track raw views.
+Views measure reach, not money.
+A Reel with 50,000 views that drives 200 link clicks and two sponsor emails is worth more than one with 500,000 views that leads to nothing.

-Stop tracking views as a proxy for income.
+Stop tracking views as a stand-in for income.
 Track these instead:

-2. Follower conversion rate - new followers per 1,000 views tells you if Reels is building an audience that can be monetized via subscriptions or email.
+- Follower conversion rate.
+New followers per 1,000 views tells you if Reels is building an audience you can earn from through subscriptions or email.

-Reels can be a legitimate top-of-funnel tool for a creator business.
-It is not, and has not been for most creators since early 2023, a direct revenue source worth optimizing for on its own.
+Reels can be a good top-of-funnel tool for a creator business.
+But for most creators since early 2023, it has not been a direct money source worth building around on its own.

 Frequently Asked Questions